AhmetAktoprak/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-Describe what your project is about and what it does
+This project cover Introduction of version control and it contain sharebike project files.
+We practice our git and github commands here.

 ### Files used
 Here are the files I have used in this project.